PlayNetwork/esimport/readme.md

 ## Data Support Files

+### Bulk Imports
+If you wish to use index names other than the default (file name minus extension) while bulk-importing.
+To do this, add the `-tp` argument followed by the path to a TDF file.
+The first row of this file should consist of the original data set names *in lowercase* and separated by tabs; the second, the new names, again separated by tabs.

-If bulk-importing all data in a directory, you will need to use the `index_name.ext` naming convention.
+If bulk-importing all data in a directory, you will also need to use the `index_name.ext` naming convention.

 For example:

 - `Song.txt`: data file (tab-delimited)